 Our Outreach Program aims to assist organizations to expand Down syndrome awareness and education.
 We work with healthcare organizations to help make a positive impact on the health of people with Down syndrome, collaborate with local community organizations to organize awareness events, and serve as an advocate in government for people with Down syndrome and their families.

-Healthcare Outreach Contact: Tonya Maestretti, hospitals@idahodownsyndrome.org
+Healthcare Outreach Contact: hospitals@idahodownsyndrome.org

-Community Outreach Contact: Trish Vranish, community@idahodownsyndrome.org
+Community Outreach Contact: community@idahodownsyndrome.org

-Legislative Outreach Contact: Deborah Waters, legislation@idahodownsyndrome.org
+Legislative Outreach Contact: legislation@idahodownsyndrome.org